 The program provides bags filled with food that is child-friendly, non-perishable, and easily prepared at home.
 BackPack bags are discreetly distributed to children on the last day before the weekend or school holiday to ensure that children have enough to eat when away from school meals.
 Each BackPack bag contains enough food for one child to enjoy breakfast, lunch, and snacks on Saturday and Sunday as well as milk, juice, and a treat!
-When elementary students are referred through their school coordinator, any preschool siblings at home are automatically enrolled and receive their own BackPack bag each week.
+When elementary students are referred to the program, any preschool siblings at home are automatically enrolled as well, and receive their own BackPack bag each week.

-For more information about the program in your area, contact Stephanie Stratton, Chief Programs Officer
+For more information about the BackPack program in your area, contact Stephanie Stratton, Chief Programs Officer.